monicagiraldochica/bash_tutorial/docs/iteration.md

 Subject_6.nii.gz
 ```

-### Rename *the first three* files in the current directory that end in .nii.gz
+In the following example we rename *the first three* files in the current directory that end in .nii.gz:

-Before and after the loop I am printing the content of the folder to visualize the change.
-Command ls prints the content of the current directory:

 ```bash
 $ ls 10132423423.nii.gz